 However, Steinbeck’s The Grapes of Wrath provides a glimpse.
 Okies were escaping the Dust Bowl.
 That area covered approximately 150,000 square miles.
 It included the Oklahoma and Texas panhandles.
 In addition, the droughted region reached parts of Colorado, New Mexico, and Kansas.
 The area had light soil, low rainfall, and high winds.
-Much of the land had been used for grazing.
-Then farmers plowed up the soil to plant winter wheat.
+Much of the land focused on grazing.
+Farmers plowed up the soil to plant winter wheat.

-A drought between 1934 and 1937 impacted the area.
+A drought between 1934 and 1937 impacted the region.
 Eventually high winds kicked up huge dust storms.
-The winds denuded the vulnerable land, which was exposed without its grass anchor.
-The dust storms suffocated people and buried buildings.
+Winds denuded vulnerable land, exposed without its grass anchor.
+Dust storms suffocated people and buried buildings.
 More than half the population moved out.
 Most headed west to California.
 These migrants were called the Okies.

-Steinbeck was the great chronicler of the Okies.
+Steinbeck became the great chronicler of the Okies.
 His characters are the Joads.
 They were a family that lost their farm through foreclosure.
 The Joads decided to leave the Oklahoma Dust Bowl for California.
 There they hoped to find work.
 The eldest generation had the solace of religion.
 The middle generation had a dogged determination.
 But the youngest had little to hope for.
-A reader gets a feel for decent people at the utter end of their resources.
-Angered by the brutal exploitation of migrant workers, Tom Joad became a labor organizer.
+A reader sees decent people at the utter end of their resources.
+Angered by brutal exploitation of migrant workers, Tom Joad became a labor organizer.